0xPoe/talks/ticdc-kafka-sink.slide/slides.md

 transition: slide-up
 ---

-# How to choose a partition dispatcher?
+# Why so many dispensers?
-We **can not** guarantee the order of the row level.
+We **can not** guarantee the order of the row level when the old value is enabled if the primary key is not clustered.

 ```sql
 CREATE TABLE `t` (`b` VARCHAR(255)